Bharadwaj-1953/Florida-Department-of-Health-C-Section-Dashboard/README.md

 ## 📊 Experimental Results and Analysis

-- The dashboard was developed and tested across Chrome, Firefox, Edge, and Safari on both Windows and macOS
+- BirthViz was developed and tested across Chrome, Firefox, Edge, and Safari on both Windows and macOS
 - Chart.js canvas rendering was tuned to initialize after the layout settles (`80ms setTimeout`) to avoid zero-height render artifacts in browsers that compute container size lazily
 - The D3 choropleth merges FIPS-coded county geometries into AHCA's 11 service regions at runtime using `topojson.merge`, then fits a Mercator projection to Florida's bounding box — no pre-processed region GeoJSON required
 - Custom Chart.js plugins handle the 2017 peak annotation line and the toggle-able legend with checkbox states, keeping all chart logic self-contained without a plugin registry dependency